cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 - **Raw tables** (`fact_sales`, `store_dim`, `transaction_log`)
 - From **business meaning** (Supply Growth %, Comp Store Sales, Service Time, Waste Rate)

 Without this separation, every new dashboard becomes an interpretation exercise.
 Analysts reverse-engineer SQL to understand what a number means.
-Stakeholders lose trust not because the data is wrong, but because they cannot verify it is right.
+Stakeholders lose trust when they cannot verify a number is right, even when the underlying data is sound.
 The semantic layer is what turns data infrastructure into organizational intelligence, regardless of whether that infrastructure is a lakehouse, a mesh, or a hybrid of both.

 Ownership of this layer is ownership of trust.
 Without it, every metric is a negotiation.